Ri-Dearg/corona-tales/README.md

 Corona Tales fills these needs by:
 - Creating a system similar to social feeds with likes, infinite scroll and tags, for people to feel familiar posting.
-- Allow user to both post anonymously and with an account.
+- Allow user to both posts anonymously and with an account.
-- Displaying stories from around the world, with he most interesting featured first.
+- Displaying stories from around the world, with the most interesting featured first.
 - Providing a search function to browse through the site.

 ### Project Goals
 The Project Goals of Corona Tales are:
-- Create an interesting place to to explore other people's experiences.
+- Create an interesting place to explore other people's experiences.
-- Have people relate to others through reading new experiences.
+- Have people relate to others by reading new experiences.
 - Create a database where people's stories are stored securely.
 - Allow people to create a secure account.
 - Allow people to post their own thoughts.